 *note: I may receive a commission off of select links*

 Hi!
 I'm Katie Masters aka @nailthoughts.
-When I first started to do mobile nail services, I was so lost with what to pack or how to even go about it to make sure I’m doing everything the “right” way.
+When I first started to do mobile nail services, I was so lost with what to pack for my mobile nail salon or how to even go about it to make sure I’m doing everything the “right” way.

-Good news is, there is no right way, there is just what works best for your and your specific service supplies list.
-But you can always use some guidance on where we need to start so here are a few things I have learned along the way and tips on how/what to pack!
+Good news is, there is no right way, there is just what works best for your and your specific nail service supplies list.
+But you can always use some guidance on where we need to start so here are a few things I have learned along the way and tips on how/what to pack for your mobile nail service!
 If you are looking for some of the stuff that I use for my house calls, I created a house call section in my amazon store HERE.

 MY TOP TIPS